 Players race against others by typing the paragraphs displayed.
 Speed and accuracy both count in Nitro Type.
 The faster you type, the faster you race, but make a mistake and your car lags a bit.
 The game has achievements, leaderboards, teams, and stats.
 It is ideal for practice and honing typing skills, so it is suited for children already experienced with the keyboard.

-While many times we want to limit game-time for our kids, there are some occasions where games really are educational for them.
-And when it comes to learning typing skills, a colorful animation or challenging game might be just the nudge to make that keyboard more interesting for them.
+While many times we want to limit game-time for our kids, there are some occasions where games really are educational for them on different platforms.
+And when it comes to finding typing lessons for kids, colorful animations or challenging games might be just the nudges to make that keyboard more interesting for them.